-As of December 31, 2023, we owned 58 office buildings with a total of approximately 5.7 million square feet of net rentable area ("NRA") in the metropolitan areas of Dallas, Denver, Orlando, Phoenix, Portland, Raleigh, San Diego, Seattle and Tampa.
-We believe that our properties are high-quality assets that provide excellent access to transportation options, are located near affluent neighborhoods, contain extensive amenities and are well-maintained.
+As of December 31, 2024, we owned 56 office buildings with a total of approximately 5.6 million square feet of net rentable area ("NRA") in the metropolitan areas of Dallas, Denver, Orlando, Phoenix, Portland, Raleigh, San Diego, Seattle and Tampa.
+We believe that our properties provide excellent access to transportation options, are located near affluent neighborhoods, contain extensive amenities and are well-maintained.
 We also believe that our properties have a stable and diverse tenant profile, including federal and state governmental agencies and national and regional businesses.
-As of December 31, 2023, our portfolio was approximately 84.5% occupied.
-Our occupied leases have staggered expirations and a weighted average remaining lease term to maturity of 4.6 years as of December 31, 2023.
+As of December 31, 2024, our portfolio was approximately 85.4% occupied.
+Our occupied leases have staggered expirations and a weighted average remaining lease term to maturity of 4.5 years as of December 31, 2024.
 Our leases typically include rent escalation provisions designed to provide annual growth in our rental income as well as an ability to pass through cost escalations to our tenants.